docsteveharris/2020-NHS-AI-call/draft.md

 Commercial bed forecasting models are typically derived in US markets (e.g. TeleTracking/HospitalIQ), poorly adapted to the NHS, and are simulation based.
 [TODO: before critiquing simulations, explain what they are]Simulations are unable to distinguish true demand from the mitigated demand derived from the 'coping but not coping' strategies.

-Our approach brings three advantages.
-(1) We model actual demand not mitigated demand.
+Our approach brings advantages to the end user, and to the organisation.
+For the end user, (1) we model actual demand not mitigated demand.
 (2) Our results are local (ward level) and real time rather than system level and strategic.
 This gives local teams the ability to make tactical responses, flex staffing and adjust schedules themselves.
-(3) We integrate with existing digital systems and use modern machine learning techniques to tune the forecasts to the available data and the local context.
+For the organisation, the system can installed on to HL7 integration engines that are found in all NHS hospitals.
+These integration engines process messages from disparate electronic systems including the Patient Administration System (PAS) and laboratory orders and results.
+Hence even in organisations where FHIR interfaces are not yet exposed, it is possible to build a fully electronic bed forecasting system for administrative and laboratory data.

-Surgical cancellations are miserable for the patient, wasteful for the system, and can cause harm.
-But there is a greater opportunity.
+This brings benefit to the surgical patient otherwise suffering on-the-day cancellation.
+But there is a also a greater opportunity.
 Current NHS strategy recommends running a hospital at 85% occupancy for maximum efficiency, and above 92% is regarded as a tipping point where flows from upstream services (A&E etc.) are impaired.
 High quality length of stay (LoS) and bed demand forecasts will allow us to move away from this 'rigid occupancy target' toward the equivalent of 'just-in-time' manufacturing processes.
 Patients with greater LoS can be identified to downstream health and social care partners earlier.
 And periods when such patients cause congestion in the system can be managed by pre-emptively adjusting the incoming elective case mix to favour a higher turnover/shorter stay cases.

 ## The Proposed Innovation

 ### Competitive advantage:

+Our competitive advantage comes at three levels

+1. Embedded joint academic-clinical team
+2. Modelling strategy
+3. Digital infrastructure (EMAP)

+#### Joint academic-clinical team
+We are a team of clinicians (SH/TB) who have built and deployed a realtime data science platform at UCLH (EMAP).
+We have a long standing collaboration with UCL's Research Software Engineering team, and the highest commitment to sustainable and robust software development practices.
+We have worked with UCL's Clinical Operational Research Unit (SC/MU) for several years.
+CORU have extensive experience in both methodological innovation for operational research, and embedded clinical problem solving (e.g. the 'modeller' in residence programme).

+#### Modelling strategy
 We have built a hyper-local realtime bed demand forecast that generates ward level predictions of bed demand over the subsequent week.
 We focus on predicting bed *demand* rather than bed *utilisation*; the latter is the more common AI or simulation task but less informative.
 Discrete Event Simulation (DSE) is the approach adopted by the majority of existing commercial bed forecasting approaches (e.g. Teletracking & Hospital IQ, GE HealthCare's Digital Twin etc.) However, simulations can only describe observed behaviour.
 We eschew predictions under the known strained network and evaluate the 'what might have been' (counterfactual) scenario to gain novel insights.
 Specifically, *demand* predictions are upstream of the response, and create a window for intervention (changing discharge priorities, flexing staffing, re-organising schedules etc.).
 We also build a bottom-up (local) forecast that starts at with the ward rather than hospital.
 A simulation might be helpful to a the executive team planning bed flows through a new building.
 However, local forecasts that are placed in the hands of the ward team, surgical pathway coordinators, and theatre planners offer a chance to actually improve operational efficiency.

+#### Digital Infrastructure (EMAP)
+Over the last two years, UCLH has not only acquired a fully integrated Electronic Health Record System (Epic EHRS), but we (SH/TB/JC) have built a real-time data processing platform (EMAP) that exposed the information in the EHRS and other systems for research and innovation.
+This has been done with modern digital standards at its core.
+HL7 message streams are parsed, data is normalised to the OMOP Common Data Model, and FHIR aligned applications are on the roadmap for 2020.
+This means that we can move rapidly from concept to prototype, and indeed we were able to deploy CORU's non-Markovian model for the ICU at UCLH in less than a month.

 ### Barriers to adoption:
 TODO: see existing list under market plan and discuss here

 1. A set of learned model coefficients that accelerate deployment with a smaller training data set at a new location.
 2. An interface that permits adaption based on key local features
 3. A robust software package for reliable deployment
 4. A user interface that permits rapid adoption with minimal training needs for front line clinical staff

 ## Patient & public involvement (end users involvement)
 TODO: end users are hospitals and staff; can cite user centric design;